grafana/alloy/docs/sources/tutorials/logs-and-relabeling-basics.md

 ---
 canonical: https://grafana.com/docs/alloy/latest/tutorials/logs-and-relabeling-basics/
 description: Learn how to relabel metrics and collect logs
+menuTitle: Logs and relabeling basics
-title: Logs and relabeling basics
+title: Logs and relabeling basics in Grafana Alloy
 weight: 250
 ---

-# Logs and relabeling basics
+# Logs and relabeling basics in {{% param "FULL_PRODUCT_NAME" %}}

 This tutorial covers some basic metric relabeling, and shows you how to send logs to Loki.